-Sometimes there are diseases or parasites that rear their ugly heads during this phase.
-If you believe your chrysalis might be compromised, check out the following pages for more info about potential monarch diseases:
+Sometimes diseases, parasites, and pesticide exposure symptoms rear their ugly heads during this phase.
+If you believe your chrysalis might be compromised, check out the following page for more info about potential monarch problems:

-If your butterfly doesn’t hatch or is visibly diseased, it’s best to euthanize the chrysalis or butterfly.
+If your chrysalis has been completely dark for 48 hours or is visibly diseased, it’s best to euthanize the chrysalis.
 Some people have a hard time euthanizing monarchs, but if you release visibly diseased butterflies on to your garden plants, you are spreading disease to future monarchs.

-Euthanize by placing the monarch inside a paper towel and squeezing inside a lined trash can or put it inside a plastic baggie and placing it in the freezer.
+Euthanize by placing the chrysalis inside a paper towel and squeezing inside a lined trash can or put it inside a plastic baggie and place inside the freezer for 48 hours before discarding.

-If you’re unsure about a monarch’s health, my best advice would be to separate the chrysalis from the others and watch it closely to see what happens.
+If you’re unsure about chrysalis health, my best advice would be to separate the chrysalis from the others and watch it closely to see what happens.
 The chrysalis below was from a past Raise the Migration.
 It had two symmetrical black lines that looked worrisome.

 The caterpillar pupated while a few others were crawling around the cage roof…could another caterpillar have done this?
 I wasn’t sure so I moved the chrysalis and waited for nature to take its course…

 So, are you scared yet?
 Don’t be.
 These situations rarely happen in my experience, but I want you to be prepared if a pupation problem arises.
 Many of us will get through this part of the raise without any monarch chrysalis problems and if we’re lucky, we may even witness this miraculous moment in monarch metamorphosis: